TarunManagan/Arrays_Strings_C-/README.md

 ALGORITHM:

 --> STEP 1: START
---> STEP 2: Declare and Initializie an array with its size and take a number as an input from the user --> STEP 3: Using FOR loop and if-else statement we can check whether the number is present or not for(int i=0; i<10; i++){
+--> STEP 2: Declare and Initialize an array with its size and take a number as input from the user --> STEP 3: Using FOR loop and if-else statement we can check whether the number is present or not for(int i=0; i<10; i++){
         if(a==a1[i]){ //Compares whether the given number is present in the array